-18. Washington State Department of Ecology Review.
-Development authorized by a Shoreline Substantial Development Permit shall not begin until 21 days from the date the Department of Ecology acknowledges in writing receipt of the Shoreline Substantial Development Permit: provided no appeals have been initiated during this 21 day period.

 Substantial Development Permit

-A. A shoreline substantial development permit shall be required for all proposed use and development of shorelines unless the proposal is specifically exempted by shoreline exemptions.
+A. Unless specifically exempted by statute, all proposed uses and development occurring within shoreline jurisdiction must conform to chapter 90.58 RCW, the Shoreline Management Act and this master program whether or not a permit is required.

 B. In order to be approved, the decision maker shall find that the proposal is consistent with the following criteria:

-All applicable regulations of this Program appropriate to the shoreline environment designation and the type of use or development proposed shall be met, except those bulk and dimensional standards that have been modified by approval of a shoreline variance as outlined on page 20.
+All applicable regulations of this Program appropriate to the shoreline environment designation and the type of use or development proposed shall be met, except those bulk and dimensional standards that have been modified by approval of a shoreline variance .

 All policies of this Program appropriate to the shoreline environment designation and the type of use or development activity proposed shall be considered and substantial compliance demonstrated.

 Consideration shall be given to the cumulative environmental impact of additional requests for like actions in the shoreline vicinity.
 For example, if shoreline substantial development permits were granted for other developments in the area where similar circumstances exist, the sum of the permitted actions should also remain consistent with the policy of RCW 90.58.020 and should not produce significant adverse effects to the shoreline ecological functions and processes or other users.

+The policies and procedures of the act and the provisions of WAC 173-27.

 C. The Town is the final authority for a Shoreline Substantial Development Permit, unless there is an appeal filed with the State Shoreline Hearings Board.